influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/aggregate-select.md

 To aggregate _all_ queried values in a specified column:

-- Use aggregate or selector functions in your `SELECT` statement
+- Use aggregate or selector functions in your `SELECT` statement.
-- Do not include a `GROUP BY` clause to leave your data ungrouped
+- Do not include a `GROUP BY` clause to leave your data ungrouped.

 ```sql
 SELECT avg(co) AS 'average co' from home